About The Fishing Islands

 We provide guided passenger boat tours from the Oliphant Dock.
 We also provide island taxi service, charters and delivery services.
 Call +1(519) 372-6309 for reservations or book online.

 - We reserve right to cancel or re-schedule your trip due to weather conditions.

-- We reserve the right to cancel or offer to reschedule tours that have only only two passengers scheduled for departure.
+- We reserve the right to cancel or offer to reschedule tours that have only 4 passengers scheduled for departure.
 (This includes all age categories.)
 We also reserve the right to cancel or reschedule your trip to due weather conditions.
 In either case, you will receive a full refund if the trip must be cancelled.

 Our charters start at $133/hr, and are perfect for:

 - Watch kitesurfing

 - Private tours

 Call +1(519)-372-6309, or use form below, to book a charter and/or enquire about additional details: